ToniWonKanobi/theoveranalyzed.net/posts/2015/11/13/this-week-on-cotton-bureau-the-crawl.md

 	<figcaption><a href="http://twitter.com/hellacastle" title="The designer's Twitter account">David Castillo</a>: "Here is an iconic fan design for a certain movie coming very, very soon, for all people close and far, far away."</figcaption>
 </figure>

-Is it [December 18][fandango] yet?
+Is it [December 18][1] yet?

-[fandango]: http://www.fandango.com/starwars:theforceawakens_169229/movieoverview "Star Wars opening day"
+[1]: http://www.fandango.com/starwars:theforceawakens_169229/movieoverview "Star Wars opening day"